Q. What is iLASIK?

 A. Yes.
 Your doctor will ask you to look at a blinking light within the laser during the procedure.
 This will ensure that the laser treatment will be centered properly over the center of your vision during the treatment.

 A. The surgeon will continuously observe your eye and head position during the laser treatment.
-If necessary, he will stop the laser treatment if your eye (or head) moves too much, but this almost never occurs.
+If necessary, they will stop the laser treatment if your eye (or head) moves too much, but this almost never occurs.
 Several of our lasers have computerized tracking devices that also monitor the position of your eye.
 These trackers detect and compensate for small movements of the eye by guiding the laser beam to compensate for these small movements.
 As a result, the laser remains precisely centered over the treatment area.
-The combination your surgeon's constant attention and this amazing tracking technology provides the highest level of precision, comfort, and safety.
+The combination of your surgeon’s constant attention and this amazing tracking technology provides the highest level of precision, comfort and safety.

 A. With iLASIK most patients will be able to return to their normal activities the very next day.
 With PRK, they can return within 2-5 days after the vision correction procedure.